A 7 Pot pepper turned to 11…

 Where can you buy 7 Pot Jonah?

 Don’t expect to find this chili at supermarkets or even farmer’s markets.
-You’ll likely need to look online for seeds and products.
-See 7 Pot Jonah seeds here on Amazon, and they are widely available from other online vendors as well.
-You can also find powders and other products online.
+You’ll likely need to look online for seeds and products (Amazon).
 Or check out a local chili farm to see if the Jonah pepper is one they are currently growing.

 If extreme eating is your thing, keep the extra fruitiness of this super-hot pepper in mind.
 While super-hots, in general, lean into fruitiness, the 7 Pot Jonah can really add some extra fruity oomph to hot sauces and salsas.